 Rest days at Disney World are important when planning your Disney World holiday.
 Disney parks are huge and there is so much going on that no-one can keep going forever.
 When we plan our itineraries, such as our 10 day Disney World itinerary, we always plan some rest days into it.

-There are so many different ways you can spend rest days at Disney World, many ideas are a great way to enjoy some rest but keeping the Disney magic alive for your holiday.
+If you’re wondering what to do on a rest day at Disney World, these ideas are a great way to enjoy some rest but keeping the Disney magic alive for your holiday.

 Visit Disney Resorts

 Disney World have so many amazing resorts, and you can visit them to look around and eat in their restaurants.
 The only thing you can’t do is swim in their pools unless you are staying there.
 This is a great way to spend a non park Disney day.

 We like to enjoy rest days at Disney World by getting on a bus to one of the parks.
 We may get on the first bus that arrives which determines which resorts we will visit.
 For example:

 - Bus to Magic Kingdom, take one of the resort boats to either Grand Floridian and Polynesian Village resort, or the other resort boat to Wilderness Lodge and Fort Wilderness Resort.

 - Bus to Hollywood Studios and then Friendship boat to Boardwalk, Beach and Yacht Club Resorts.

 - Bus to Epcot and then walk towards the Boardwalk, Beach and Yacht Club Resorts via the International Gateway.